 Who are sex workers?

-Why use the term sex worker rather than prostitute?
+Why use the term “sex worker” rather than “prostitute”?

 Do sex workers choose their line of work?

-What’s wrong with treating sex work as a crime?
+Why shouldn’t sex work be a crime?

 What is the difference between decriminalization and legalization of sex work?